Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Dual-zone cymbals provide you with improved playability compared to single-zone ones.
-The only issue is that these cymbals are not as good as the ones you find in high-end drum sets, so the outer-zone is not very responsive during high speed drumming.
+The only issue is that these cymbals are not as good as the ones you find in high-end kits, so the outer-zone is not very responsive during high-speed drumming.
 The cymbals are also chokable, but it requires some nuance and a little luck to choke these cymbals consistently.
 The sound module also has a slot for an extra cymbal.
-While the cymbals

-The included hardware is decent in their sturdiness.
+The included hardware is decent in its sturdiness.
 While giggers might not be comfortable with the level of sturdiness, it will be perfect for anyone who wants to practice in their room.
-You will be able to use the included carpet spikes to stabilise the drums in a carpeted room.
-The kit tends to wiggle around while getting bumped too.
+You will be able to use the included carpet spikes to stabilize the drums in a carpeted room.
+The drum kit tends to wiggle around while getting bumped too.
 So while

 Available kits and sounds